 As a learning specialist and educational therapist, I find an individualized approach for each of my students is key.
-I often begin by giving the Eclectic Teaching Profile, which is an assessment that comes with the Eclectic Teaching Approach, but I also pay careful attention to my student’s mannerisms, sense of humor, and passions when creating a tailored intervention.
+I often begin by giving the Student Processing Inventory, but I also pay careful attention to my student’s mannerisms, sense of humor, and passions when creating a tailored intervention.

 Just this past week, I was working with Olivia, a 10-year-old that will be entering the 5th grade this fall.
 In school, Olivia has struggled with maintaining attention, reading comprehension, multi-step directions, and math.
 This student is a vivacious and voracious learner who loves color and order.
 In fact, this past week, Olivia eagerly showed me a strategy that she created to organize her iPhone, and quite frankly, it blew me away.
 It is not only an approach that I am now using myself, but it provides a wonderful glimpse on how I can best serve the needs of this creative learner.

 What is Olivia’s Ingenious Approach to Organizing Iphone Apps?

 - Look at each app icon and organize similar colors into the same folder.
 This can be done by holding your finger down on an app icon until all the icons wiggle.
 Then, click and drag icons of similar color on top of one another.
 This will create a folder.
 Next, click and drag other apps of a similar color into that folder.